The IAMUCLA Team announces the UCLA Logon page’s new look and feel coming on August 30, 2015.

 Finding out More

 Please check back here for updated announcements regarding this upgrade.
-If you have questions or would like to speak to someone, please contact Client Support at firstname.lastname@example.org.
+If you have questions or would like to speak to someone, please contact the IT Support Center at firstname.lastname@example.org.